furkannkaymaz/Compose-multi-module/README.md

 The data module provides access to data sources and handles data processing tasks.
 It performs operations such as retrieving data from remote servers or local databases, updating data, and storing data.

 #### Presentation
 This module supplies the necessary components for organizing the user interface and presenting data to the user.
-It utilizes Compose or other UI libraries to create the user interface.
+It utilizes Compose libraries to create the user interface.

 #### Network
 The network module manages network operations required for communication with data sources such as APIs or servers.
 It handles tasks like data retrieval, data transmission, and other network operations.